passiv/snaptrade-sdks/sdks/csharp/README.md

             try
             {
-                // List all accounts for the user, plus balances and positions for each account.
+                // List all accounts for the user, plus balances, positions, and orders for each account.
                 List<AccountHoldings> result = client.AccountInformation.GetAllUserHoldings(userId, userSecret, brokerageAuthorizations);
                 Console.WriteLine(result);
             }